The Link Between Humidifiers and Reducing Static Electricity Made Easy

 • Use a hygrometer to monitor humidity levels and adjust the humidifier settings as needed.

 I made sure to place the humidifier centrally in my main living area to ensure an even distribution of moisture.
-Keeping it away from walls and furniture helped prevent any potential damage from excess moisture.
+Keeping it away from walls and furniture helped prevent potential damage from excess moisture.

 I also started using a hygrometer to keep an eye on the humidity levels, adjusting the humidifier as needed to maintain optimal conditions.